nextcloud/documentserver_community/README.md

 If autoconfiguration fails for any reason, you may manually enter the url.
 Log in as the admin and go to Settings > ONLYOFFICE.
 For the ONLYOFFICE Docs address, enter the value in the format of `https://<nextcloud_server>/apps/documentserver_community/`.

+## Update

+After community document server update and any related app (OnlyOffice app for example), you should clear your browser cache to get newer version running.

 ## Adding fonts

 You can add custom fonts to the document server using the following occ commands